 Regardless of the group management experience you are currently on, you will soon be moved from Groups (Sharing) to teams.
-Refer to the following resources depending on where you’re starting from:
+For more information about Groups (Sharing), refer to the following resources depending on your group management experience:

 Lucid accounts are moving on a cohort basis.
 You will receive an email specifying your scheduled move date; no action is required on your end, as the transition will happen automatically on that day.